 • Remind them it is a criminal offence to use the internet to threaten or harass people.

-To download a copy of E-Safety tips for Parents of Primary School Children, please click the link.
+For a free copy of Digital Parenting, please click the link.

-To download our policies in this area, please click on the policies tab.
+To download our policies in this area, please see the policies page.